christophertserenkov/CS50-WEB-FINAL-PROJECT/README.md

 - Django (5.1)
 - Django REST framework (3.15)

-This project uses the Yelp Fusion API and LocationIQ's geocoding API.
-To use this project you will need to get an API key for both of them.
-No credit card is required to sign up for either of the APIs.
+This project uses the **Yelp Fusion API** and **LocationIQ**'s geocoding API. **To use this project you will need to get an API key for both of them!** No credit card is required to sign up for either of the APIs.

 To get your Yelp Fusion API key:
 Go to the [Yelp sign-up page](https://www.yelp.com/login?return_url=/developers/v3/manage_app) and create an account.
 You will be redirected to the Create App page.